Heimerdingerzzz/Seismometer-Azimuth-Estimation/README.md

 Keyword：seismometer, wavelet decomposition and reconstruction filtering, angle rotation, data correction

-Using "estimate.py" to estimate azimuth, using "compare.py" to make comparsion of results by three different methods."additional.py" is a few lines of code used to calculate the correlation coefficient change of the data.
+Using "estimate.py" to estimate azimuth, using "compare.py" to compare the results by three different methods."additional.py" is a few lines of code used to calculate the correlation coefficient change of the data.
 Important function descriptions are given in the User Manual。

 For more detials connect : penghuiw@outlook.com